Representability of cohomology of finite flat abelian group schemes: Formal cohomology

-\begin{lem} Suppose $\mls F$ is given by either a bounded complex of coherent sheaves on $X$ or a finite flat group scheme over $X$.
-Then the map

-is an equivalence. \end{lem} \begin{proof} The ring $A_n^\ani $ can be described by a Koszul complex construction as in \cite[\S 3]{KST}, and therefore its homology groups are given by the homology of the Koszul complex associated to the sequence $(a_1^n, \dots, a_r^n)$.
+The following shows that these two approaches are equivalent in the main cases of interest. \end{pg} \begin{lem} In the situation of \ref{pg:affine case}, if $\mls F\in\Shvf(X^{\ani})$ then the natural map $\widehat {\mls F}'\rightarrow \widehat {\mls F}$ is an equivalence. \end{lem} \begin{proof} Replacing $A$ by its $I$-adic completion it suffices to prove the lemma in the case when $A$ is furthermore complete with respect to $I$.
+The ring $A_n^\ani $ can be described by a Koszul complex construction as in \cite[\S 3]{KST}, and therefore its homology groups are given by the homology of the Koszul complex $\mc K_n^\bullet $ associated to the sequence $(a_1^n, \dots, a_r^n)$.
 The functoriality

 is described by the functoriality of the Koszul complex using the diagram